Occupational Health and Safety

 Promoted improvement activities incorporating inputs from internal audit and third-party review

-TOK conducts internal audits of the sites that plan the acquisition of ISO 45001 certification.
-By proactively appointing internal auditors from other sites that have already been certified and new internal auditors, TOK promotes skill upgrading of internal auditors, as well as information sharing concerning workplace accident control and environmental pollution control.
+TOK conducts integrated internal audit concerning occupational safety, quality, and the environment.
+By proactively appointing internal auditors from other sites and new internal auditors, the company promotes skill upgrading of internal auditors, as well as information sharing concerning workplace accident control and environmental pollution control.
 The company also considers reviews by external institutions to be valuable opportunities to obtain third-party evaluations and inputs concerning the handling of chemical substances, antistatic measures, and workplace accident control, and leads them to improvement activities.

 Prevention of Workplace Accidents

 TOK established the Occupational Health and Safety Policy linked to the CSR Policy.
 In its production activities, the company places the utmost priority on the maintenance of the health and safety of workers and implements measures to prevent accidents, natural disasters, and diseases in the workplace, thereby fostering group safety.
 In particular, the Safety and Health Committees at each site have been working to prevent accidents, while aiming to maintain and improve all related factors.
-In addition, the company is working to improve the safety level of the entire Group through measures to prepare manuals for emergency action in the event of workplace or other accidents and by providing systematic training and drills for employees, as well as fostering employee safety awareness.
+However, nine workplace accidents (four with lost workdays and five without) in 2022, resulting in more accidents with lost workdays than in the past several years.
+The causes of these accidents included infrequent operations, chemical injuries, falls, getting accustomed, inadequate countermeasures, and inadequate risk assessment.

 * Frequency rate: shows the frequency of accident occurrences as the number of deaths and injuries due to workplace accidents per million work hours Frequency rate = (number of deaths and injuries due to workplace accidents / number of work hours) × 1,000,000 (Number of deaths and injuries due to workplace accidents = number of deaths and injuries resulting 1 or more lost workdays)